 The transfer evaluation coordinator approves acceptance toward degree and General Education requirements.

 Faculty discipline coordinators approve courses for majors and minors.

 Financial Aid Approval

-Students receiving grants, loans, work study, or scholarships must discuss plans with a financial aid officer.
+Students receiving grants, loans, work study, or scholarships must discuss plans with One Stop counselor.
 Written approval on the application form is required.
 Note that not all courses taught at the University of Minnesota are eligible to receive financial aid.

 Submit completed forms at the Office of the Registrar.
 In person submission is encouraged.
 Allow adequate time for processing.
 Students are notified via email when their setup is complete and can register on another campus as a Multi-I student.

 Morris remains your “home” campus.
 You will self register through MyU for the “host” campus you are visiting.

 If you are registered for classes at both Morris and a host campus during the same term, you will receive a bill from each campus for tuition and fees.
 If you receive financial aid, it will be based on the combined credits that you are registered for at both campuses.
 However, your aid will be disbursed and applied to your bill at your home campus ONLY; it will NOT apply directly to your bill at your host campus.
 You will be responsible for paying that bill separately.
 If you receive a financial aid surplus check, those funds can be used to pay your bill at your host campus.

 One Stop counselors will review the billing process with you during the Multi-I application process.